vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 ciating adept as bringing about a fusion with the *śrīvidyā * associated with the *kuṇḍalinī* , a power both human and cosmic-divine, and thus as having a transcendental-cosmic dimension.
 It is a lived experience of the resorption of the cosmos into the deity.
 Given in the left hand of the Goddess, the *japa* is considered as being off ered to the dissolving aspect of the deity.
 The Goddess holds it and reabsorbs it in herself and, with it, the *sādhaka* , who is thus symbolically liberated.

 156
-The last rites of the *pūjā * are now to be performed; fi rst, the ritual libation, *tarpana* :
+The last rites of the *pūjā * are now to be performed; fi rst, the ritual libation, *tarpaṇa* :

 With the joined thumb and ring fi nger, he must satiate the deities of the *cakra* .